 5. Delete some messages.
 If there are too many videos and photos, they will also cause iMessage slowing down.

 To get more info on iMessage/message issues in iOS 11, refer to this quick guide >

-Many users also complaint about that iPhone iPad cannot connect to App Store, App Store not working, or down, after updating to iOS 11.
+Many users also complain about that iPhone iPad cannot connect to App Store, App Store not working, or down, after updating to iOS 11.
 How to fix it?

 1. Turn On Cellular/Mobile Data for App Store.
 Many times we have disallowed App Store to use cellular data.
 Go to Settings > iTunes Store&App Store > Enable Cellular data